 Bookshelf in many libraries of the less endowed colleges in China.
 This project caught the attention of both the Chinese and English press in Singapore.
 Many kind-hearted Singaporeans donated their books.
 Collecting and despatching books was time consuming but the effort has paid off.
 To date, eleven colleges have received books for their libraries.
 The project is ongoing.

-The Advancement of Women
+The advancement of women

 “The world of humanity is possessed of two wings—the male and female.
 So long as these two wings are not equivalent in strength the bird will not fly.
 Until womankind reaches the same degree as man, until she enjoys the same arena of activity, extraordinary attainment for humanity will not be realised; humanity cannot wing its way to heights of real attainment.”

-Abdu’l-Bahá
+‘Abdu’l-Bahá

-For the first time in history, a major world religion has explicitly stated that women and men must enjoy equal opportunity.
+For the first time in history, a major world religion has explicitly stated that women and men must enjoy equal opportunities.
 The Bahá’í Writings also state that:

 • Girls should be given preference over boys when educational opportunities and resources are limited.